From the Official Website of the Ministry of Foreign Affairs of the Russian Federation (Statements and speeches):

 more than three weeks of fighting, Egyptian and Palestinian sources

-said.
 Palestinian groups, including envoys of Hamas and Islamic

 Jihad, met the head of Egyptian intelligence in Cairo earlier in the day